LorenzoBellomo/P2PandBlockchain/FinalTerm/README.md

-# Peer to Peer Systems and Blockchains
-## Academic Year 2018/2019
-## Final Term
-# Smart Auctions: Dutch, English and Vickery Auctions on the Ethereum blockchain
+# Final Term: Smart Auctions: Dutch, English and Vickery Auctions on the Ethereum blockchain
-##  Deadline 17-06-2019

 ### 1 Overview
 The project requires to implement two types of auction systems using Ethereum.
 One is Vickery and the other one should be chosen between the Dutch and the